‘The Flash’ Season 3 Episode 19 Promo Shows Future Barry Allen And Killer Frost

 — Comicbook.com (@ComicBook) March 29, 2017

-The Flash Season 3 episode 19 is directed by Tom Cavanaugh, who plays Harrison Wells.
+The Flash Season 3 Episode 19 is directed by Tom Cavanaugh, who plays Harrison Wells.
 If you look at the promo clip closely, you can see Barry looking at an old photo of Iris and her father Joe.
-This is after he managed to run into the future in year 2024.
+This is after he managed to run into the future in the year 2024.

 .@CW_TheFlash Season 3 is coming to @netflix in May! https://t.co/PSgwAmn72I@grantgust @candicekp @CavanaghTom @dpanabaker @Tha_Los